raptorbox/raptorbox.github.io/docs/pages/documentation/tutorials/create-token.md

----
-layout: page
-title: Create and Assign Token
+# Create and Assign Token
-permalink: /documentation/tutorials/create-token
----

 ### Preparation